There are too many people to mention involved in LocalGov Drupal. Here's a selection from all of our disciplines.

 Maria is a qualified Web Accessibility Specialist, experienced front end developer and an owner of supplier agency Agile Collective.
 She leads on accessibility for LocalGov Drupal and brings great passion and empathy for the end user.

-The LocalGov Drupal Steering Group
+The LocalGov Drupal Core Team

 Aaron is our community lead and a founder member of Agile Collective for 10 years.
 He has been involved in LocalGov Drupal since the early stages of the project, working on the governance side.
 He's now our Community Lead.

 We've been overwhelmed by the support LocalGov Drupal has received down the years.
 Here's a roll call of people we'd like to thank.